sengupta/twss/README.rst

 Demo
 ----

-Once this is installed, you can take it out for a spin thus:
+Once this is installed, you can take it out for a spin:

 .. code-block:: python